Oral & Maxillofacial Surgery

 If after reading this guide your question is not answered you can contact the national recruiter for questions regarding the recruitment process.

-For questions regarding vacancy numbers and rotation details please contact the relevant Deanery/LETB.
+For questions regarding vacancy numbers and rotation details please contact the relevant Deanery/NHS local office.
 The contact details are available in the Job Description section on the national recruitment website.